 What is steel detailing?

-Steel detailing is a technical term used to describe the creation of detailed plans, drawings and other important documents used in the construction of buildings, bridges and other structures.
+Steel detailing is a technical term that describes the creation of detailed plans, drawings, and other important documents used to construct buildings, bridges, and other structures.

 Why are steel detailers important?

 When it comes to construction projects, all of the key players — from architects to engineers — must maintain a level of compliance with industry standards and protocols, including those from American Institute of Steel Construction (AISC).

 Steel detailers often pick up where structural and architectural contract drawings leave off, adding a necessary level of detail.
 The actual level of detail required to fabricate a column, beam, brace or other steel member in the shop requires a professional with experience to detail and understand typical fabrication and erection practices.

 Detailing the maximum length or size of material for a galvanizing tank size